 Okay, now we know that even common data model changes.
-However, when the common data model changes, all the participants may not require the change or may not accomodate the change right away.
+However, when the common data model changes, all the participants may not require the change or may not accommodate the change right away.
 In this case, the format of data being used in a given message can be indicated.
-The target system can consume message based on the format indicator.
+The target system can consume a message based on the format indicator.

 Format Indicator Pattern

-In Enterprise Integration Patterns book, Gregor Hohpe and Bobby Wolf mention 3 ways to indicate format of the message:
+In Enterprise Integration Patterns book, Gregor Hohpe and Bobby Wolf mention 3 ways to indicate the format of the message:

 - Version Number